banafshebamdad/compas-analysis/README.md

 ## 2. Bias mitigation via reweighing (pre-processing)

 ### Method
-We applied the **Reweighing algorithm** from [AIF360](https://aif360.readthedocs.io/) toolkit to address racial bias by adjusting instance weights during training.
+We applied the Reweighing algorithm from [AIF360](https://aif360.readthedocs.io/) toolkit to address racial bias by adjusting instance weights during training.
+The analysis was conducted on our cleaned and preprocessed COMPAS dataset, in which categorical features like race and sex were transformed into a suitable format for fairness evaluation.

 - Trained an XGBoost model before and after mitigation.
 - Evaluated using: